daattali/beautiful-jekyll/schedule.md

 Coaching sessions will be held on our
 [Microsoft Teams channel](https://teams.microsoft.com/l/channel/19%3a732a7f9358af4a37affd3f56a592fbee%40thread.tacv2/General?groupId=1820c33d-ed0b-4685-9f38-c1b24c841dad&tenantId=f2d61132-f6d6-42d2-b97f-caa2960fb0f7)
 from 3:30PM on the days scheduled below.
 Proctors must arrive 15 minutes ahead to start the meeting.
+Please note that you will need to log into the
+[PTSA portal](https://rmsptsa.sharepoint.com/sites/MathClub) at least once before you'll be able to access the Teams channel for the first time.

 The homework packet may be downloaded [here](/files/Homework%20Packet.pdf).
 Assignments for the Homework sessions come from this packet.
 It is expected that all members will attempt to complete the assignment